yura-chaikovsky/dominion/README.md

 ```

 #### URL generation
-URL for API's endpoints is generated automatically from handler's function interface (passed arguments)
+URL for API's endpoints is generated automatically from `handler` function interface (arguments list)
 based on following rules:
 1. Property `path` from controller declaration is always the last section of URL.
 ```js